Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems: Simulation Results

-In this section, high-fidelity EMT simulations are performed on a modified IEEE 39-bus system with 100\% inverter-based generation.
+In this section, high-fidelity EMT simulations are performed on a modified IEEE 39-bus system with 100\% inverter-based generation and a hybrid IBRs and SG-integrated case.
 The proposed distributed and fully local control algorithms are demonstrated under a step power disturbance and continuous power disturbances.
+The impacts of measurement noise, communication delay, parameter uncertainties, and time-varying IBRs' power capacity limits are also tested.